chipsalliance/i3c-core/testplans_blocks.md

 Puts 10 data words to the HCI RX data queue.
 Writes to the RESET_CONTROL CSR to the bit responsible for clearing the queue, polls the CSR until the bit gets cleared by hardware.
-Puts and gets another data word from the queue to check if it was cleared
+Puts and gets another data word from the queue to check if it was cleared.

 ### `clear_on_nonempty_tx_queue`